-You may be educated, even successful, but in spite of your accomplishments may feel embarrassed that you struggle to feel good about yourself or have difficulties with relationships.
+You may be educated, even outwardly successful, but struggle to feel good about yourself, have difficulties with close relationships or just want more out of life.
 I believe it's human to struggle and that we all can benefit from self-exploration.

 With humor and compassion, alongside extensive training and 20 years of experience in private practice, I'll help you develop the self-awareness, skills and solutions that you need so that you can grow from your struggles and live up to your potential.
-My approach is flexible and practical, tailored to meet your needs for getting at the root of what makes you tick and is getting in your way.
+My approach is flexible and practical, tailored to meet your needs for getting at the root of what is getting in your way.